a7584579/Hello_Embedded_2501/README.md

 ## Working_Environment
-Ubuntu 22.04.5 on Raspberry5 for now.
+Debian 12 on Raspberry5 for now.
 Expected to be deployed on different platform.
 ## Usage